esmero/archipelago-documentation/docs/search-within-collection.md

 ## Step 4.
 Review/adjust options and Save the Updated View

 Review the changes you made to the Collection Membership View.
-Optionally further adjust the options if desired (for example, you may choose to remove the date from the Sorting Criteria).
+Optionally further adjust the options if desired.
+For example, you may choose to change the Submit button label to an alternate term instead of 'Apply').
 If you make any further changes select, 'Apply' before exiting.

 ![Exposed Form Block Options](images/ExposedFormBlockOptions.png)